akalamoyo/akeneo/README.md

 * [SQLite](https://www.sqlite.org/) A lightweight SQL database engine.

 ## How to improve the app
+- Use a more robust database like postgres.
 - Use react-query for better api management in frontend.
 Useful for invalidating queries so updates reflect in table immediately.
 - Would be nice to have authentication included but decided not to stress on that.
 - Configure emails notifications so users are notified once they are matched